Gynandromorphism: Causes

 The exact cause for gynandromorphism is unknown, and appears to vary by species.
-One proposed cause for the phenotype in birds is a disruption that occurs in meiosis in female birds -- who possess ZW chromosomes -- in which polar bodies are not forced out of the cell.
-This is then followed with fertilization by two Z-bearing sperm cells which creates cells in the embryo containing both ZZ and ZW chromosomes.
-The same phenomenon can be seen in other species, such as Drosophila melanogaster, and creates a genetic mosaic which gives rise to the mixed phenotype.
+One proposed cause for the phenotype in birds is a disruption that occurs in meiosis in female birds—who possess ZW chromosomes—in which polar bodies are not forced out of the cell.
+This is then followed with fertilization by two Z-bearing sperm cells that creates cells in the embryo containing both ZZ and ZW chromosomes.
+This appears to be the case noted above for the bobolink (Dolichonyx oryzivorus) as observed during 2026.
+The same phenomenon may be seen in other species, such as Drosophila melanogaster, and creates a genetic mosaic which gives rise to the mixed phenotype.

 As a research tool

 Gynandromorphs occasionally afford a powerful tool in genetic, developmental, and behavioral analyses.
 In Drosophila melanogaster, for instance, they provided evidence that male courtship behavior originates in the brain, that males can distinguish conspecific females from males by the scent or some other characteristic of the posterior, dorsal, integument of females, that the germ cells originate in the posterior-most region of the blastoderm, and that somatic components of the gonads originate in the mesodermal region of the fourth and fifth abdominal segment.